rwebaz/Political-Lessons-Project/docs/pages/Far-Better-Deal.md

 ---
 title: A Far Better Deal
 layout: default
+excerpt: Place the introducing line of text ie.) the 'tagline' here ...
+hint: The United States Federal Government spends enough money on interest payments to foreign governments each and every day of the year to fund a $500 million National Lottery each and every day of the year!
+repo: Political-Lessons-Project
+ver_date: 11-20-19
-navigation_weight: 9
+navigation_weight: 8
+categories: page
 ---
-# A Far Better Deal

-The United States Federal Government spends enough money on interest payments to foreign governments each and every day of the year to fund a $500 million National Lottery each and every day of the year!

-## Table O Contents

-***

-- TOC
-{:toc}
+{% include toc.md %}

+## National Lottery

+> **Hint**. {{ page.hint }}

+More to come ...

-## The People's Platform Plus The Better Deal
+### The People's Platform Plus The Better Deal

 - Taking the best aspects of both platforms